millosolomillo/node-red-contrib-lasertag/README.md

 - Borrow ammo from colleagues by BLE or IR.
 - Ammo box (Heavy box with another RPi with a set amount of ammo for players to take).
 - Respawn and reload fixed columns.
-- Configuration of all the clients at the beginning of game at the same time.